konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

   --header 'Authorization: Token YOUR_TOKEN'
 ```

-A hierarchical list of annotations in the context of labels and annotation sets can also be found under the
+A hierarchical list of Annotations in the context of Labels and Annotation Sets can also be found under the
-`annotation_sets` property of the document detail endpoint:
+`annotation_sets` property of the Document detail endpoint:

 ```
 curl --request GET \